School of Dentistry

 Graduates of the School of Dentistry organized the Alumni Association in 1957.
 Membership is extended to those who have earned degrees at this school.
 Student membership is extended to students of the school.

-The primary purposes of the association are to promote the interests of the school, to secure unity among alumni, to foster alumni attachment to alma mater, to enlist members as continuing participants in the association and as active participants in Christian activities and interests, to aid members in attaining to the highest ethical and scientific standards in the practice of their profession, and to aid in general charitable and educational purposes.
+Primary purposes of the association are to promote the interests of the school, to secure unity among alumni, to foster alumni attachment to the alma mater, to enlist members as continuing participants in the association and as active participants in Christian activities and interests, to aid members in attaining to the highest ethical and scientific standards in the practice of their profession, and to aid in general charitable and educational purposes.
 Major interests of the association include:

 - Hosting the Alumni-Student Convention, including continuing education programs, class reunions, and spiritual events.

 - Advancing the Century Club.
 Members include alumni and others of the dental profession who contribute a qualifying amount annually to promote and support interests of the alumni and the school.